GULZAR’S STORY: THE NAIROBI YEARSPublished May 13, 2018

 “I need my bicycle Aunty.
 I need to go back home because I don’t have a bicycle here.”

 “We are going to Ma’s house on the weekend.
 We can get your bicycle.”
 That is exactly what happened.
 My scheme was foiled.
-So I rode the bike around the sidewalks connecting the flats but I was still bored.
+So I rode the bike around the foot paths connecting the flats but I was still bored.
 We went to Ma’s house for lunch the following Saturday.
 This time I just hid behind the dressing table in Mum’s room when it was time to go home.
 I was perfectly hidden behind the tall mirror.
 I could hear Julie and Rasul calling out for me.
 Finally, Gulistan came and looked in the room.
 I don’t know how she knew I was there but she called out to me,

 “Shela.
 Come out why are you hiding?”
 I wasn’t surprised that she had found me.
 I always knew she had some special magical powers.
 I came out shamefully, looking down at the floor.
 My dress and hair were dusty now.